mahlenmorris/VCVRack/README.md

 transformation function; you can put whatever you like into IN.
 Sine wave, oscillator output, random,...
 Drifter alters signals, basically.

+[Here's a video from Pazi K.](https://www.youtube.com/watch?v=L5No8J7SPK4) showing two Drifters being used to simultaneously create the timbre of two sounds **and** create matching visuals in Etchaskatchoscope.

-(Someday I'll make a video or two that demonstrates these notions better.)
+(Someday I'll make a video or two that demonstrates these other notions better.)

 ### Controls
 #### X DRIFT Input and Button